mdn/content/files/en-us/web/css/ray/index.md

 Similar to {{cssxref("transform-origin")}}, the default anchor point is at the center of an element.
 This anchor point can be modified using the [`offset-anchor`](/en-US/docs/Web/CSS/offset-anchor) property.

-In this example, various `offset-path: ray()` values are applied to a box.
-Results are displayed side-by-side for comparison.
-The element's containing block is depicted with a dashed border.
-One border of the box is highlighted to demonstrate different ray starting points and box orientations.
-After a box is positioned at the ray's starting point, it is oriented in the direction of the specified ray angle.
-If {{cssxref("offset-position")}} is not specified, the default offset starting position of a ray is `50%, 50%` of the element's containing block.
+In this example, various `offset-path: ray()` values are applied to the boxes numbered `1` to `5`.
+The "containing block" of each box is depicted with a dashed border.
+A faded box in the upper left corner shows each box's default position without any `offset-position` or `offset-path` applied, allowing for a side-by-side comparison.
+The top of each box is highlighted with a `solid` border to illustrate variations in ray starting points and orientations.
+After positioning at the ray's starting point, a box aligns with the direction of the specified ray angle.
+If {{cssxref("offset-position")}} is not specified, the default offset starting position of the ray is the center (or `50% 50%`) of the box's containing block.

 #### Result

 {{EmbedLiveSample('Giving an angle to the ray', '100%', 1100)}}

-- `box1` gets initially positioned such that its anchor point (its center) is at the default offset starting position (`50%, 50%` of the containing block). `box1` is also rotated to orient it towards the `0deg` angle of the ray.
+- `box1` gets initially positioned such that its anchor point (its center) is at the default offset starting position (`50% 50%` of the containing block). `box1` is also rotated to orient it towards the `0deg` angle of the ray.
 This will now be the starting point of the path.
-You can observe the change in position and rotation of the box by comparing it to the faded `box0` in the background.
+You can observe the change in position and rotation of the box by comparing it to the faded `box0` on the left.
 The box is rotated to match the `0deg` angle along y-axis, pointing up.
 The box rotation is evident from the orientation of the number inside the box.

 - In `box2`, a greater positive angle of `150deg` is applied to the ray to show how the ray angle works.
 Starting from the top-left corner, the box is rotated in a clockwise direction to reach the specified angle of `150deg`.
-Also, the default `<size>` of `closest-side` is applied to the ray here for the sake of comparison.

 - `box2` and `box3` have the same `offset-path` values.
 In `box3`, an [`offset-rotate`](/en-US/docs/Web/CSS/offset-rotate) of `0deg` is also applied to the element.
 As a result, the element will remain rotated at this specific angle all along the ray's path, and the element will not rotate in the direction of the path.
 Notice in `box3` that the ray path is at `150deg`, but the box orientation will not change along the path because of `offset-rotate`.
 Also note that the `offset-path` property of `box3` does not specify a starting `<position>`, so the ray's starting position is derived from the element's `offset-position`, which in this case is `top 20% left 40%`.